 Q: How do I get started, find information on the component I’ll be working on, ask questions, etc.?

 All of this is explained and on your GoogleDoc accessed through the email you received.

 Q: How do I get featured in the weekly updates blog, on the open source hubs, and/or other consultant pages?

 If you have stated such a desire, you will be featured in the weekly updates blog as soon as you complete significant enough progress for us to share as an update on your work.
 Visit our weekly updates blog for examples of the kind of progress we report on.
-You will be added to the open source hubs and our Consultant/Partner page (for individuals) and/or our Highest Good Collaborators page (for organizations) after 2 months of consistent contribution as agreed upon and committed to during your initial interview and follow-up letter.
+You will be added to the open source hubs and our Collaborator Page (for individuals) and/or our Highest Good Collaboration page (for organizations) after 2 months of consistent contribution as agreed upon and committed to during your initial interview and follow-up letter.

 Q: On the GoogleDoc it requests that I report my time, why?

-There are two reasons we request people self-report their time.
-The first is because we are keeping track of how much time goes into each component of One Community as part of our open source goals to share every aspect of the creation and building process.
-The second is to create an easy to reference log of your progress so we can better help and coordinate with you.
+There are three reasons we request people self-report their time.
+The first is because it is how we monitor progress and your effectiveness as a team member working on the components you are helping with and meeting the weekly time commitment you agreed to in your application and interview.
+The second is because it helps the people who create our weekly updates blog summarize your work and progress.
+Third is because we are keeping track of how much time goes into each component of One Community as part of our open source goals to share every aspect of the creation and building process.

 Q: What if something happens and I can’t help anymore?